thanpolas/toddmotto.github.io/_posts/2013-04-14-raw-javascript-jquery-style-fadein-fadeout-functions-hugo-giraudel.md

 Every front-end developer has to use JavaScript, it's awesome, it's useful, it's unavoidable!
 Many developers are using jQuery for DOM interactions and manipulations.
 Ah, jQuery.
 What an awesome Swiss army knife!

 But jQuery is frigging heavy - around 92kb minified.
 This is huge.
-Especially when you a developer includes it in their page to only write a few simple lines of code.
+Especially when a developer includes it in their page to only write a few lines of code.
 I believe that's why Todd wrote [this article](http://toddmotto.com/creating-jquery-style-functions-in-javascript-hasclass-addclass-removeclass-toggleclass) a couple of weeks ago on how to create your own _addClass()_, _removeClass()_ and _toggleClass()_ functions.

 Well today, let's take this step further and create our very own _fadeIn()_ and _fadeOut()_ functions in order to avoid loading jQuery just for a little smoothy effect.
 I'm definitely not a JS hacker, so any code improvements are appreciated.
 If you feel like proposing something better, please do so! :)